 Mails sent to the barebox mailing list are archived on lore.barebox.org.

-Patch series sent there can be fetched with b4
+Patch series sent there can be applied with b4

-There’s also an IRC channel, which is bridged to Matrix: #barebox on Libera Chat
+There’s also an IRC channel: #barebox on Libera Chat